Facebook, Horsemeat and Burger King – The World is Talking and Synthesio is Listening

 As we moved into March, the hot news story in the UK and across Western Europe was the discovery of horsemeat in the ‘beef’ products sold in many supermarkets, and in IKEA’s iconic meatballs.
 The UK’s leading Retail magazine – The Grocer, The Times and Marketing Week all ran with our data which showed that the real losers in the scandal were Tesco and IKEA, whose online reputations plummeted in line with their food sales.

-The excitement and positivity generated by the S4 launch was in marked contrast to the rather muted response to the Facebook Phone launch, which generated less than a sixth of the buzz of the S4.
-Our global monitoring data showing this ‘meh’ reaction from the online community was picked up by many sites including Digital Spy, New Media Knowledge and Silobreaker.
+The excitement and positivity generated by the S4 launch were in marked contrast to the rather muted response to the Facebook Phone launch, which generated less than a sixth of the buzz of the S4.
+Our global monitoring data showing this ‘meh’ reaction from the online community was picked up by many sites including Digital Spy, New Media Knowledge, and Silobreaker.

 Two big UK based political stories have also played out in the news in the last few weeks – the UK Budget, and the death of former British Prime Minister, Margaret Thatcher, which made huge waves across the world and generated unprecedented levels of emotion – both good and bad.
 In fact, we’ve never seen an online footprint like it for a news story!
 The New York Times, The Independent and the Belfast Telegraph all included our sentiment analysis stats in their coverage of early reactions to the news.